ABOUT MICHAEL JACOBI & Exotic Fauna

 Michael's new book Tarantulas is published by TFH as part of the Animal Planet Pet Care Library.
 It was released in September 2011.
 His upcoming book Geckos (A complete guide to Gekkota), part of the Complete Herp Care series by TFH, is slated be released in 2013.

 Michael is the North American Representative of the British Tarantula Society and was the keynote speaker at the BTS Lectures in February 2007.
 He has also lectured at reptile events and the annual conferences of The American Tarantula Society and ArachnoCon, a 2006 and 2007 convention he also helped organize.
+In March 2014, he hosted A Chicagoland ArachnoGathering as part of the NARBC (North American Reptile Breeder's Conference) weekend in Tinley Park, Illinois, lecturing at that event and also to the public during Saturday's reptile show.

 Michael was born in Chicago, Illinois in 1964 and grew up and spent much of his adult life in suburban Chicagoland.
 Since 2000, he lived in eastern Washington, Nashville, Seattle, Milwaukee, and Seattle again, but in March 2013 returned to the Chicago area to be with family.
 Michael is divorced and has no children.
-When he's not outdoors looking for critters and photographing nature, or indoors staring at a computer screen or breeding critters, his passions include disc (Frisbee™) golf, guitar, reading, writing, online poker and spending time with his dog Taylor and parrot Jesse.
+When he's not outdoors looking for critters and photographing nature, or indoors staring at a computer screen or breeding tarantulas, his passions include shooting sports, disc (Frisbee™) golf, guitar, reading, writing, online poker and spending time with his dog Taylor and parrot Jesse.